Pyatigorsk: Climate

-In 1991, the Pyatigorsk health resort had ten sanatoria, four boarding houses and five sanatoria-preventoria.
-The number of people who stayed at the health resort within a year totalled about 170,000.

 Points of interest

 The state memorial estate of Mikhail Lermontov was founded in 1973.
 It unites all of the Lermontov memorial places in the region: the place where he fought his duel and was killed, a necropolis, Lermontov's small house, Verzilin's houses, the house of Alexander Alyabyev, the Lermontov square, and monument.

 The Aeolian harp is a small stone pavilion in the classical style, constructed by the brothers Bernardacci in 1828.

 Diana's grotto was built in 1830, in honor of the first ascent of Mount Elbrus.

-Pyatigorsk is very well known in the Caucasus region for its excellent restaurants and nightlife, architecture, as well as for its extremely large marketplace.
-A major thoroughfare is known to locals as "Broadway", which runs through the center of the city, and on which most of the best restaurants, nightclubs, and attractions are located.
-Broadway is also a popular spot for people watching.
-The influence of the Caucasus region is felt here most noticeably in the music and cuisine, which incorporate aspects of many former Soviet republics such as Armenia.

-Pyatigorsk features prominently in Jonathan Littell's 2009 novel, The Kindly Ones.
+Pyatigorsk features in Jonathan Littell's 2009 novel, The Kindly Ones.